wendlers/usherpa-firmware/README.md

 Tailoring the Build Settings
 ----------------------------

-General build settings (compiler, linker, flags etc.), and settings regarding code formating and static code checks could be adjusted in two files on a global basis:
+General build settings (compiler, linker, flags etc.), and settings regarding code formatting and static code checks could be adjusted in two files on a global basis:

-`common.mk`: This is the common make file shared accross all firmware variants as well as by the test firmware.
+`common.mk`: This is the common make file shared across all firmware variants as well as by the test firmware.

-`common_lib.mk`: This is the commen make file shared accross all libraries.
+`common_lib.mk`: This is the common make file shared across all libraries.